-All that said the lack of communication regarding the removal of the slider was something that was not intended and should have been communicated with the Community Team and the Community Council.
+All that said, the lack of communication regarding the removal of the slider was something that was not intended and should have been consulted with the Community Team and the Community Council.
 It was a mistake for which we need to apologize.
-For any future changes in sliders that affect the community we will make sure that the Community Council is included in communications as an important stakeholder in the process.
+For any future changes in sliders that affect the community, we will make sure that the Community Council is included in communications as a key stakeholder in the process.

 Questions were also raised about the reporting on the community donations during the months in 2012/2013, between the donations page going live and the announcement of the Community Donations Program.
 As mentioned before, the Program was born out of the want to provide a higher level of transparency for the funds assigned to community projects.
 Up until then (and in the same way as they do today for the rest of the donation sliders) donors were trusting Canonical to manage the allocations fairly.
 Public reports were made retroactively only where it made sense (i.e. to align with fiscal quarters), but not going back all the way to the time before the start of the Program.